tervahagn/SL-DC-garlic-hub/README.md

 Garlic-Hub is being developed in a phased approach to ensure stability and optimal performance across different usage scenarios.
 The platform will be rolled out in three primary editions, each tailored to distinct needs:

 1. **Edge Edition (Phase 1)**
    The first phase focuses on the Edge Edition, designed for single-device deployments or small setups.
-This edition will feature core CMS functions, including media management and SMIL-based playlist creation, with a lightweight architecture optimized for devices like Raspberry Pi or Android-based media players.
-The Edge Edition sets the foundation upon which the more comprehensive editions will be built.
+This edition will feature reduced CMS functions, including media management and SMIL-based playlist creation, with a lightweight architecture.
+Target is to bundle it with garlic-player for IoT devices like Raspberry Pi or Android-based media players.
 2. **Core Edition (Phase 2)**
-   The Core Edition is aimed at mid-sized networks, managing up to 20 media players.
-This phase will introduce extended management features, improved reporting capabilities, and a more robust device management layer, tailored for businesses with small networks and limited hardware.
+   The Core Edition is aimed at mid-sized networks or NAS.
+It will manage up to a limited amount media players.
+This phase will introduce some more extended management features, improved reporting capabilities, and a more robust device management layer.
+Core will be tailored for businesses with small networks and limited hardware.
 3. **Enterprise Edition (Phase 3)**
    In the final phase, Garlic-Hub will evolve into an enterprise-grade platform, supporting large-scale digital signage networks.
-The Enterprise Edition will offer advanced features such as full SaaS/on-premise hosting, multi-user access with role-based permissions, and enhanced analytics for real-time insights.
+The Enterprise Edition will offer advanced features such as full SaaS/on-premise hosting with role-based permissions, and enhanced analytics.
 This edition will cater to companies needing scalable, comprehensive digital signage solutions for diverse locations.

-Each phase will build on the features of the previous editions, ensuring a smooth upgrade path as Garlic-Hub grows into a complete digital signage management solution.
+Each phase will build mostly on the features of the previous editions, ensuring a smooth upgrade path as Garlic-Hub grows into a free and modern digital signage management solution based on SMIL multimedia language.

 ## Documentation
 - [Coding Standards](docs%2Fcoding-standards.md)